versia-pub/docs/docs/objects/actions.md

-# Actions
+# User Interactions

-Actions are the main way that clients interact with the Lysand protocol.
-They are JSON objects that represent an action that a user wants to perform, such as posting a new object or following a user.
+User interactions in the Lysand protocol are primarily facilitated through Actions.
+These are JSON objects that encapsulate a user's intended operation, such as favouriting an object or initiating a follow request to another user.

+Actions are a broad category encompassing various types of objects, rather than being a specific object type.

-Here is an example action:
+Here's an example of an Action:

 ```json5
 {
     "type": "Like",